 The Application Committee handles the practical education of users in the laboratory and dental practice.
 The panel develops and documents step-by-step treatment or production protocols as guidelines, and issues specific, actionable recommendations for situations in which evidence-based decisions are not yet possible.

-The responsibilities of the Scientific Board include the representation of PROSEC in the scientific community, the initiation, promotion and supervision of scientific activities, projects and studies, the preparation and implementation of annual meetings with the chairpersons of the expert committees, the PROSEC Partner Meetings and the PROSEC Partner Workshops.
+The responsibilities of the Scientific Board include representing PROSEC in the scientific community, the initiation, promotion, and supervision of scientific activities, projects, and studies, and the preparation and implementation of annual meetings with the chairpersons of the expert committees, the PROSEC Partner Meetings, and the PROSEC Partner Workshops.

 Between meetings, the chairpersons execute the functions of the Scientific Board.